 - 1. Annual Meeting Schedule.
 Any library that has a website maintained by full-time staff of the library must post on its website the annual schedule of regular meetings for the governing body (i.e., library board).
 That annual schedule must remain on the website until a new schedule is approved.
 5 ILCS 120/2.02(b). - 2.
 Meeting Notices.
 A library must also post notice of the regular meetings of the governing body on its website (if maintained by full-time staff).
 The meeting notice must remain on the website until the regular meeting is concluded.
 5 ILCS 120/2.02(b). - 3.
 Meeting Agendas.
 A library must also post on its website (if maintained by full-time staff) the agenda of any regular meetings of the governing body.
 That notice must remain until the regular meeting is concluded.
 5 ILCS 120/2.02(a). - 4.
 Meeting Minutes.
 A library must post on its website (if maintained by full-time staff) minutes of a regular meeting of its governing body open to the public (not closed session minutes) within 10 days after the approval of the minutes by the public body.
 The minutes must remain on the website for at least 60 days after their initial posting.
 5 ILCS 120/2.06(b). - 5.
 Employee Compensation Package.
 Six days after approving the annual budget, a library that participates in the IMRF must post on its website the total compensation package for each employee having a total compensation package that exceeds \$75,000.
 Also, at least six days prior to approving an employee compensation package that equals or exceeds \$150,000, the library must post the total compensation package information on its website.
 Alternatively, a library can choose to post a notice on its website identifying where the public can obtain compensation package information (i.e., at the library's main office).
 For libraries without a website, the information must be posted at their main office.
 5 ILCS 120/7.3. - 6.
-Information about the Public Body.
-A library must post on its website, if it maintains one, information about the library including the following (5 ILCS 140/4): - (1) short summary of its purpose; - (2) block diagram of its subdivisions (where applicable); - (3) total amount of its operating budget; - (4) number and location of all offices; - (5) number of full and part time employees; - (6) list of advisory boards, commissions, and committees; - (7) the process for requesting public records under FOIA; - (8) name of FOIA officer;
+IMRF Information.
+A library that maintains a website and is an employer participating in IMRF must post on its website a link to a page on the IMRF website that provides the following information: - (1) Copies of all resolutions adopted by a library on or after January 1, 1995, to participate in IMRF if such a resolution was required; - (2) An annual report listing each library and the date each library first became a library that participates in IMRF;

-1 This list was compiled as of April 15, 2019.
+&lt;sup>1 This list was compiled as of March 26, 2025.
 Because laws and requirements change, municipal libraries and library districts are encouraged to consult with their attorneys to ensure they remain in compliance.